What does a busy match schedule look like in team sport?

 Consideration #3 - ‘RECOVER AGGRESSIVELY’

 Post-match, the first 3 hours need to provide opportunities to begin the process of refilling the tank.
 Trying to consume approximately 100g carbohydrate each hour, three times, will go a long way to doing this which can be especially important if the next match is only a few days away.
 This can be achieved with liquids and smoothies.
-HydraFuel is again useful to replace fuel and fluids, but smoothies made with a recovery powder such as MRM or Clear Whey protein incorporating fruit juice can also be a popular choice.
+HydraFuel or the Carb Shot can again be useful to replace fuel and fluids, but smoothies made with a recovery powder such as MRM or Clear Whey protein incorporating fruit juice can also be a popular choice.

 Consideration #4 -‘Game Day +1’